Key Difference – Reverend vs Minister

 In Christianity, there are many different terms that are used for clergy or the religious men performing various roles and responsibilities inside the church.
 He or she may be a priest, a pastor, a preacher, a minister, or reverend.
 Many people remain confused between the minister and reverend as to whether they should address the holy person inside the church as this or that.
 There are similarities between a minister and reverend though there are also differences that will be highlighted in this article.

-• Reverend is a style of addressing clergymen, and it can be used as a prefix while talking about a clergyman whether he is a minister, a pastor, or a bishop.
+Reverend: Reverend is a style of addressing clergymen, and it can be used for a minister, a pastor, or a bishop.

 Minister: Minister is not a style of address but a specific role.